 Research on food policy groups

 The Food Policy Networks (FPN) project aims to reduce the burden of over-research on FPGs by streamlining and reducing duplicative efforts.
-Our Annual Census Update condenses survey requests made of FPGs in the US and Canada.
-The bibliography we’ve compiled highlights existing and emerging research on FPGs.
-And, through this online forum we seek to more cohesively facilitate future research needs and opportunities, fostering research that is proactive and responsive.
+Our Census updates condense survey requests made of FPGs in the United States and tribal nations.
+We share non-confidential survey results with researchers upon request.
+In previous years, we included FPGs in Canada in our annual census.
+In 2020, the Food Communities Network (Réseau Communautés Nourricières) assumed responsibility for surveying the FPGs in Indigenous Territories/Canada.
+The bibliography we’ve compiled highlights existing and emerging research on FPGs from industrialized countries across the world.

 - Download annotated bibliography of existing and needed research on food policy groups